a plan for Orchard Park

 18 December 2009

-A £14m Neighbourhood Integrated Service Centre is opened.
-Adjacent to the new complex, The Orchard Park shopping centre has received partial remodelling.
+The £14m Orchard Centre is opened.
+Adjacent to the new complex, the Orchard Park shopping centre has received partial remodelling.

 Late 2009